erhauser/bioschemas-ghpages-markup-tutorial/README.md

     - [Try it out](#try-it-out)
   - [What is next?](#what-is-next)
   - [Acknowledgements](#acknowledgements)

+### What are we aiming for?

+It may help you to understand the purpose of these activities if we should you what we are aiming to do.
+We are going to add Bioschemas markup to webpages that have been written about data, software, training materials, or many other kinds of research output.
+These webpages are hosted on the GitHub Pages platform, but they could be hosted anywhere.

 ### Creating this GitHub Page
 Let's start by forking [this repository](https://github.com/zbmed-semtec/bioschemas-ghpages-markup-tutorial) for your own purposes.
 Once forked, go to settings